 I was looking in my fabric cabinet and this brown paper wire was just sitting there, in the exact shape of a pumpkin.
 I just wanted to embroider that on something.
-How’s that for not having to think too hard on what to make.
+How’s that for not having to think too hard about what to make.
 I thought it was a great time to pull out my fall colored wool and leftovers and make something.
 I couldn’t just let those bright colors go to waste!

 After deciding a size, and cutting out all my shapes, I placed them on the wool.
 Cut a piece of wool or felt to the size needed.
 Make sure it’s squared off right.